Nassim Akrour

-Nassim Akrour (نسيم أكرور; born July 10, 1974) is an Algerian footballer and coach who currently plays for Chambéry and coaches the youth team at Annecy, whom he represented as a player between 2016 and 2019.
-At international level, he has represented Algeria, earning 18 caps and scoring six goals between 2001 and 2004.
+Nassim Akrour (نسيم أكرور; born 10 July 1974) is an Algerian football coach and former professional player, who last played for Chambéry; he currently coaches the youth team at Annecy, whom he represented as a player between 2016 and 2019.
+Though born in France, he played for the Algeria national team, earning 18 caps and scoring six goals between 2001 and 2004.

 Akrour is the all-time leading scorer of French club Grenoble Foot 38 with 94 league goals.

+Personal life

+Akrour was born in Courbevoie in the northeastern suburbs of Paris.
+He holds both French and Algerian nationalities.

 Club career

-Akrour was born in Courbevoie, France.
 He began his career with Olympique Noisy-le-Sec, moving to England in 1997 to join Sutton United, where he scored 19 goals in 41 appearances during the 1998-99 season as the club won promotion to the Football Conference.
 He left Sutton in 1999, joining new divisional rivals Woking; he was a fixture of the team throughout the 1999-2000 season, scoring twelve league goals as Woking finished in mid-table.

 Akrour returned to his native France in the summer of 2000 to join FC Istres, where he scored sixteen goals in his first season as the team earned promotion to Division 2, and matched that tally in his second season.
 This good form prompted Troyes to sign Akrour in 2002, but he struggled to adapt to Ligue 1, managing only 13 appearances and one goal.
 He stayed with the club following their relegation, and again proved a regular scorer at Ligue 2 level, this time scoring 9 times in 31 games.

 He moved to Grenoble in 2004, beginning a six-year association with the club; scoring at least ten goals a season for three consecutive seasons between 2005 and 2008, he reached his peak in his early thirties, helping the team to promotion to Ligue 1 in 2008, and survival the following year.

 In July 2010, Akrour returned to FC Istres, signing a one-year contract with an option for a second year.
 He remained with Istres until the summer of 2013, when he rejoined Grenoble, who were now playing in the fourth tier of French football.